lablup/backend.ai-webserver/README.md

 ```
 ### Setup configuration for console-server

-You don't have to write `config.ini` for the console as this console server auto-generates it on-the-fly.
+You don't have to write `config.toml` for the console as this console server auto-generates it on-the-fly.

 Edit `console-server.conf` to match with your environment.

-## Mode

-If `service.mode` is set "webconsole" (the default), the console server handles
-PWA-style fallbacks (e.g., serving `index.html` when there are no matching
-files for the requested URL path).
-The PWA must exclude `/server` and `/func` URL prefixes from its own routing
-to work with the console server's web sessions and the API proxy.

-If it is set "static", the console server serves the static files as-is,
-without any fallbacks or hooking, while preserving the `/server` and `/func`
-prefixed URLs and their functionalities.

 ## Usage